utahplt/TrackedFloats.jl/README.md

 42, solve.jl, OrdinaryDiffEq::solve OrdinaryDiffEq::do_it Finch::make_it_so
 ```

-The first field `42` is the injection point, or the nth time a floating point operation was intercepted by FloatTracker.
-The second field `solve.jl` acts as a little sanity check: this is the first non-FloatTracker file off of the stack trace.
+The first field `42` is the injection point, or the nth time a floating point operation was intercepted by TrackedFloats.
+The second field `solve.jl` acts as a little sanity check: this is the first non-TrackedFloats file off of the stack trace.
 After that comes a list of module names paired with the function on the call stack.

 # Generating CSTGs

 Get the [CSTG](https://github.com/utahplt/cstg) code.

-Run a program that uses TrackedFloats (e.g. from the [example repository](https://github.com/utahplt/FloatTrackerExamples)).
+Run a program that uses TrackedFloats (e.g. from the [example repository](https://github.com/utahplt/TrackedFloatsExamples)).
 By default, a file with `*error_log*` in its name should appear.

 Generate a graph using the error log: